 Comparison with Other Formats

 TR 26.958 currently mentions PLY as a storage format.
-The following comparison positions the glTF-based approach relative to other formats under consideration:
+The following comparison positions the glTF-based approach relative to the following other formats:

 PLY: The de facto training output format.
 PLY stores raw float32 attributes without compression, resulting in very large files (typically 200+ MB for a single scene at SH degree 3).
 PLY has no extensibility mechanism, no built-in support for progressive delivery, no scene graph, and no standard way to carry metadata such as camera parameters or animation data.

 SPZ (Splat Zip): Developed by Niantic as a compact binary container.
 SPZ applies quantization and packing to achieve roughly 90% size reduction compared to PLY.
-An extension to support SPZ compression is being developed.
-However, superior compression schemes such as Qualcomm’s L-GSC are also available and being considered in Khronos .

-glTF + KHR_gaussian_splatting (+ MPEG transport): Provides full scene graph support (nodes, transforms, animations), standard extensibility, backward-compatible fallback, and the MPEG transport layer for progressive and timed delivery.
+glTF + KHR_gaussian_splatting + MPEG_gaussian_spat_transport: Provides full scene graph support (nodes, transforms, animations), standard extensibility, backward-compatible fallback, and the MPEG transport layer for progressive and timed delivery.
 This format allows for the signaling and usage of different compression schemes through proper extensions.

 For 3GPP purposes, the glTF-based approach is recommended as the primary format path.
 PLY remains relevant as a training interchange format but is not suitable as a delivery or storage format for mobile services due to its lack of compression, extensibility, and scene structure.

+Compression formats :

+SPZ – compression extension: An extension to support SPZ compression is being developed by Niantic.

+Qualcomm’s L-GSC compression scheme is also available and being considered in Khronos.

+MPEG activities include fast lightweight GSC dedicated to static GS based on V-PCC Amd1 [9] and G-PCC amd1 [10] as well as 3DGS compression addressing dynamic GS with a Call for Proposal under development.
+MPEG requirement for 3DGS compression can be found in [11]

 Proposal

-We propose to include the following information in TR 26.958 under Section 4 (and a new subsection for external format analysis under Section 11), addressing SID Objective 2c:
+We propose to include the following information in TR 26.958 under Section 4 (, addressing SID Objective 2c:

 Document the KHR_gaussian_splatting extension as the emerging industry baseline for 3DGS representation in glTF, including its attribute semantics, SH coefficient organization, backward-compatible fallback via POINTS, and extensibility mechanism.

-Document the MPEG_gaussian_splatting_transport extension being developed within MPEG-I Scene Description, including progressive download, timed delivery for dynamic 4D Gaussian splat sequences, and alternative SH coefficient layouts (mpegProgressive and mpegPerChannel).
+Document the MPEG_gaussian_splatting_transport extension being developed within MPEG-I Scene Description, including progressive download, timed delivery for dynamic 4D Gaussian splat sequences, and alternative SH coefficient layouts (mpegProgressive, mpegPerChannel, mpegStiching).

 Document the two-layer architecture (Khronos semantics + MPEG transport) and its suitability for 3GPP service integration, noting the alignment with the glTF-based approach already used in TS 26.118 and TS 26.119.

+We propose to add a new subsection for external format analysis under Section 11, addressing SID Objective 7, listing the compression formats above and considering two sub clauses one for static and one for dynamic 3DGS compression.

 References